xyleth/thebesDocs/content/morphs/resleeve.markdown

 ### Pimp my ride

 Roll +Resources/Rep (your choice).
-On a 10+ get 6 items of gear.
+On a 10+ get 6 items of non-restricted gear.
 On 7-9 get 4.
 On 6- get 2.

 You may only make this move once per resleeve.